Enpass has a built-in password generator that creates a strong and unique password every time you require one.

 1 (one), l (small L) and I (eye); O (oh) and 0 (zero).

-Enpass keeps a record of the last five passwords that you generated and used, along with their respective domains and timestamps.
-This feature is especially useful when you have to change a website’s password using the Enpass password generator.
+Enpass keeps a record of the last five passwords that you generated and used along with their timestamps.